mirzaianov/26-test-entities-canvas/README.md

 ## Description

-A test project that renders a table of entities in canvas
+A test project that renders a table of entities in Canvas

 ### Features